aetheryx/thesis/doc/perf_prov.typ

 == Background research: Measuring raw disk performance This chapter investigates raw disk performance in various scenarios, by performing a number of experiments.
 In this section, the technical details of how these experiments are generally performed are briefly described.

 First, the way raw disk performance is measured is using the `fio` command-line tool (#link("https://github.com/axboe/fio")), which provides the ability to perform synthetic disk operations and measure their execution time.
 For example, the `fio` tool can be instructed to write 1 GiB of randomized data to a specific file, and the time taken for this execution can be measured.
-The specific configuration parameters are included in full in the Appendix (@appendix_fio).
+The specific configuration parameters are included in full in #link(<appendix_fio>)[Appendix H].

 Second, the experiments are commonly configured as follows.
 In this chapter, all experiments provision two isolated groups of @cde:short:pl: one group using Persistent Disks (pooled performance), and one group using Hyperdisks (static performance).
 Each group contains 4 @cde:short:pl each.
 The group using Persistent Disks has a performance pool of 38.640 IOPS in total, shared by 4 @cde:short:pl.
 For the group using Hyperdisks, each CDE is provisioned with 9.660 IOPS, meaning both groups have an equal amount of total IOPS.